transloadit/uppy/website/src/docs/url.md

 menu_prefix: "<span title='Requires Companion'>ⓒ </span>"
 module: "@uppy/url"
 permalink: docs/url/
-category: 'Sources'
+category: "Sources"
-tagline: import files from any public URL
+tagline: "import files from any public URL"
 ---

 The `@uppy/url` plugin allows users to import files from the internet.
 Paste any URL and it will be added!